Suicide Prevention Resources

 - Having a plan/disclosure of previous attempts.

-- A recent trauma from which the person is not recovering.
+- A recent trauma from which the person is struggling to recover.

 For additional support/referral information: